PixelsCamp/docs/N00BS.md

 You’ll still want to be freshened up for each day and avoid smelling like sweat and greasy pizza.

 Deodorant.
-Please, use deodorant.
-And not the Axe kind either.
+Please, use deodorant or antiperspirant.
 Everyone is sweating from being locked inside the same building for three days even during fall/winter time.
 And please do not go “all out” either.

-You can use the same pair of pants during the entire event, but please do not use the same tactic with underwear.
+You can use the same pair of pants during the entire event, but please do not use the same underwear.

 Cleansing wipes are a decent shower alternative.
-Baby wipes work, but they leave you with an odd scent that may bother you for the rest of the day.
-So try to get scentless wipes.
+Baby wipes work, but they leave you with an odd scent so try to get scentless wipes.
 A small towel helps too.

 ## Other tips

 With the plethora of laptops, tablets, and phones available, it’s easy to get things mixed up like the chargers.
 Get a sticker or a label with your name on the charger so it’s not mixed up with others.

-It’s fine to leave your stuff unattended but please lock your machine, people are...
-Mischievous to say the least.
+It’s fine to leave your stuff unattended but please lock your machine, people are... mischievous to say the least.

 If you left your gear charging while you go somewhere, be prepared for it being disconnected upon your return.
-Power sockets are scarce and “emergency charges happen”.
+Power sockets are scarce and “emergency charges happen”

 Headphones are your friends.
 Especially when you need mood music for coding.
-And remember not everyone wants to listen to your Korean dubstep so avoid listening from the laptop speakers (unless this is project related).
+And remember not everyone wants to listen to your music so avoid listening from the laptop speakers (unless this is project related).

 If you have problems concentrating, you might also use ear mufflers to reduce noise.
 Keep the venue clean.
 As tempting as it is to bring three pizza boxes to your project table, avoid cluttering the tables with garbage.
 There will be trash cans nearby emptied regularly.
 And if those trash cans aren’t emptied fast enough, talk with someone from STAFF.